 Emscripten7 started with the goal to compile unmodified C and C++ applications to JavaScript.
 This is achieved by acting as a compiler backend to LLVM assembly.
 High level languages compile through a frontend into the LLVM intermediate representation.
 Well known frontends are Clang and LLVM-GCC.
 From there it gets passed through a backend to generate the architecture specific machine code.
 Emscripten hooks in here to generate asm.js, a performant JavaScript subset.
 In figure 2 one such example chain can be seen.
 On the left is the original C code which sums up numbers from 1 to 100.
 The resulting LLVM assembly can be seen in the middle.
 It is definitely more verbose, but easier to work on for the backend compiler.
 Notable are the allocation instructions, the labeled code blocks and code flow moves.
 The JavaScript representation on the right is the nearly one to one translation of the LLVM assembly.
 The branching is done via a switch-in-for loop, memory is implemented by a JavaScript array named HEAP and LLVM assembly functions calls become normal JavaScript function calls like printf().
 Through optimizations the code becomes more compact and only then more performant.
 (Zakai 2011)

 It is in fact this project that inspired the creation of WebAssembly.
 It was even called the "natural evolution of asm.js".
-As of May 2018 Emscripten changed its default output to WebAssembly9 while still supporting asm.js.
-Currently the default backend named fastcomp generates the WebAssembly bytecode from asm.js.
-A new backend however is about to take its place that compiles directly from LLVM (Zakai 2019).
+As of May 2018 Emscripten changed its default output introduce LLVM explain easiness